64J0/fsharp-monitoring/README.md

 This project consists in a simple F# REST API to exemplify how to work with Prometheus, Grafana, AlertManager, and other tools.
-To make the connection between this .NET project and the Prometheus server, we're use the [prometheus-net](https://github.com/prometheus-net/prometheus-net) tool.
+To make the connection between this .NET project and the Prometheus server, we're using the [prometheus-net](https://github.com/prometheus-net/prometheus-net) tool.

 Along with this code, I'm also writing an article that later will be posted in